lebergarrett/mc-network/README.md

 # mc-network

-Minecraft Server network using Ansible, Docker Containers, and possibly more in the future.
+Minecraft Server network using Ansible to build out a docker-compose file and copy configuration/plugins.

 ## Getting Started